New DFS players at DraftKings.com can use our exclusive link and get $20 free (on minimum $5 deposit) for real money DFS games.

 But DraftKings offers plenty of contests to fit a player’s style or likes.
 For instance, head-to-heads are perfect for those who don’t want to max-enter GPPs with dozens of lineup variations and potentially hundreds of thousands of opposing lineups.
 Multiplayer double-ups are another way to lessen the risk.
 And of course there are single entry tournaments, 3-entry tournaments, and other limited-entry tourneys that seek to decrease the amount of lineups per entrant.
 Recently, all contests with a buy-in of $4 or less, have been capped at 20-entry max.

 In short, no matter what you’re looking for in DFS, DraftKings likely can accommodate you in one way or another.
-They give you a free entry upon your first deposit and frequent player points allow you get something back in exchange for your play.
+They give you a $20 free on your first deposit, while new and existing DFS users get a deposit match up to $500.
+Frequent player points also allow you get something back in exchange for your play.
 Overall, DraftKings is number one for a reason.